ywh555hhh/ywh555hhh/README.md

 <p align="center"><img src="https://i.imgur.com/A6bWGFl.gif"/></p>
-<h6 align="center" style="color: #FF007F;">2024.5.03 update</h6>
+<h6 align="center" style="color: #FF007F;">2024.10.10 update</h6>
 <h1 align="center" style="color: #FF007F;">Yo!🤜, I'm teapot1de</h1>
-<h3 align="center">A raw Sophomore computer science student from China</h3>
+<h3 align="center">A raw junior computer science student from China</h3>
 <p align="center">
     <img src="https://komarev.com/ghpvc/?username=ywh555hhh&label=Profile%20views&color=0e75b6&style=flat" alt="ywh555hhh" />
 </p>

 That's dope! 🙀 I got visitors on my page!
 Well, you gotta check me out then 👀.
 Currently, I may not have any achievements or skills 🤫, but I'm slowly grinding and hustling ⛽️, right?
 "Know shame, then be brave" is an ancient wisdom of 🀄️ China.
 I'll keep pushing forward in the field 📁 of computers.Recently,I got the chance to step into [Generic Operational and Optimal Data Lab](https://good.ncu.edu.cn/) to study,hope I can leran a lot and live a better life.
+I have recently been promoting the progress of open source in Nanchang University, and look forward to meeting more open source enthusiasts!

 ## MY JOURNEY
 <p align="left">